The Best Documentaries on Netflix You Need to Watch

-Netflix has an incredible library of documentaries, but it's almost overwhelming.
+Netflix's incredible library of documentaries is almost overwhelming.
 That's why we've decided to make this list: Our picks for the very best Netflix has to offer.

 Here's how we're breaking things down.
 We're starting with the very best up top, then the rest listed by genre.